sanahmuz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Duplicate last line of iacta file in working dir delete all regular file with .js exte that are in current dir and subfold count number of directories and subdirs in current dir, hidden dirs are counted
+Duplicate last line of iacta file in working dir delete all regular file with .js exte that are in current dir and subfold count number of directories and subdirs in current dir, hidden dirs are counted Display 10 newest files in current dir, one file per line n sorted from newest to oldest